bahmutov/cdn-with-local-fallback/README.md

 ```

 The only change required to make AngularJs work is switch from
-immediate ng-app code to initialization inside a separate function, for
+immediate *ng-app="module name"* code to bootstrapping inside a separate function, for
 example called *initApp*.
-An example function
+An example:

 ```js
 function initApp() {